 An emerging body of literature has also provided a number of cases, conceptualizations and methods to quantify the co-benefits of DRR investment.
-Alves et al. (2018) for example, have proposed a framework to quantify different categories of co-benefits related to urban green and blue flood risk reduction measures including (i) the reduction of air pollution abatement cost, energy savings and reduction in Green House Gas (GHG) associated with green roof options; (ii) energy savings and GHG reduction associated with rainwater barrels and (iii) energy savings and GHG reduction associated with rainwater barrels associated with pervious pavements. van de Ven et al. (2016) likewise provides an adaptation planning support tool with 62 blue, green and grey adaptation measures which yields multiple benefit of urban flood reduction, drought mitgiation, heat stress reduction and water quality improvements.
-Still others compile examples of green and blue investment options for the management of hazard risk with social and environmental benefits (Foster et al. 2012, Rözer et al. 2021).
-However, quantification of such benefit beyond the individual investment scale, and at the macroeconomic scale in particular, remains limited.
+Alves et al. (2018) for example, have proposed a framework to quantify the different categories of co-benefits related to urban 'green and blue' flood risk reduction measures such as the reduction of air pollution abatement cost, energy and Green House Gas (GHG) savings associated with green roof options and rainwater barrels. van de Ven et al. (2016) likewise provides an adaptation planning support tool with 62 blue, green and grey adaptation measures which yields multiple benefits - including urban flood reduction, drought mitigation, heat stress reduction and water quality improvement.
+Still others compile examples of green and blue investment options to manage hazard risks with social and environmental benefits (Foster et al. 2012, Rözer et al. 2021).
+However, quantification of such benefits beyond the individual investment scale, and at the macroeconomic scale in particular, remains limited.